 When in 1968 a presidential candidate, Robert F. Kennedy, was assassinated, Congress also authorized the protection of major presidential and vice president candidates and nominees.
 The Secret Service also protects the relatives of presidents, and those whom the president requests by executive order.

-The Secret Service still works in preventing counterfeit money and various internet-related crime with a good degree of success – at one time clapping 28 internet-related crime suspects in jail after working across the globe to round them up.
+The Secret Service still works in preventing counterfeit money and various Internet-related crimes with a good degree of success — at one time clapping 28 Internet-related crime suspects in jail after working across the globe to round them up.

 They also protect the White House complex.
-When two Puerto Ricans attempted to assassinate President Truman, a protector of the Blair House (across from the White House and the house in which Truman was then residing) stopped the attempt, although being mortally wounded in the process.
+When two Puerto Ricans attempted to assassinate President Truman, a protector of the Blair House (across from the White House where Truman was residing at the time) stopped the attempt, although being mortally wounded in the process.

 The Secret Service Story